pfgithub/scpl/docs/actions/filtereventattendees.md

-## Filter Event Attendees / filtereventattendees (internally `is.workflow.actions.filter.eventattendees`)
+## Filter Event Attendees / FilterEventAttendees (internally `is.workflow.actions.filter.eventattendees`)

 > This action is not yet complete.
 Some arguments may be missing.